stovetop-z/SensitivityAnalysis/README.md

 2. Hover over `Add to path` in the drop down
 3. Click on `Selected Folders`

+Repeat the above steps for the RVC2 folder.

 The mat files are already integrated.
 No changes needed.

-To perform a sensitivity analysis of the tremor propagation model including the 4th submodel (translation of joint displacement to hand position), go to `AIE_X_Sensitivity.m` and `SIE_X_Sensitivity.m`.
+To perform a sensitivity analysis of the tremor propagation model including the 4th submodel (translation of joint displacement to hand position), first run `create_robot_arm.m`.
+Then, go to `AIE_X_Sensitivity.m` and `SIE_X_Sensitivity.m`.
 These take about 5 minutes to run.
-To plot the data, go to `plot_x.mlx`.
+To plot the data, use `plot_x.mlx`.

 Files:
 ------
 The main files to be aware of:
+* create_robot_arm - We utilize R7 robot arm to create jacobian for the 4th submodel
 * AIE_X_Sensitivity - This code runs the all input excitation for the 4th and last submodel
 * AIE_Sensitivity - This code runs the aie for the 3rd submodel (joint displacement)
 * Parameters - Holds important parameter information and some useful variables for global use